Common Lisp the Language, 2nd Edition

 argument sequence.

-may be used with subseq
+setf may be used with subseq to

 destructively replace a subsequence with a sequence of new values; see

-also replace
+also replace.

 [Function]